 The higher capacity models, of course, come with a significant bump to the cost.
 It’s a system that makes it easy for Apple to upsell customers, but how can you be sure how much storage you really need?

-If you want a more scientific approach to decision-making, though, we’ve got a sure-fire way to see how much space you’ll need.
+Things can be complicated if you try to guess the right storage tier, but for a scientific approach to decision-making, we’ve got a sure-fire way to see how much space you’ll need.
 It’s simple, really: see how much space you’re already using on your current device.

 To do this, open the Settings app on your device and press General > iPhone Storage (or iPad Storage).
 At the top of this screen, it’ll show how many gigabytes (GB) you’re currently using.

-Use this as a guide when upgrading to a new device: any storage capacity smaller than you’re currently using will feel like a downgrade.
+Use this technique as a guide when upgrading to a new device: any storage capacity smaller than you’re currently using will feel like a downgrade.
 If you’re forever deleting apps and photos to make room for new ones, we’d recommend you get the next tier up when you buy a new device.
-Conversely, if you’re only using 15GB right now then there’s no point wasting money on a 256GB device, is there?
+Conversely, if you’re only using a couple dozen gigabytes right now then there’s no point wasting money on maxing out the storage, is there?